Analysis | Trump wants to be seen as a ‘great environmentalist.’ That could be a tough sell.

 "It’s wild that the executive order doesn’t use the term ‘climate change,’ " said Kate Kelly, director of public lands at the Center for American Progress, a left-leaning think tank.

-George David Banks, who served as a climate adviser in the Trump White House during his first year in office, said that Trump does not have deep ideological convictions on climate change and “doesn’t see the political benefit of pushing a climate change agenda with his base.”
+George David Banks, who served as a climate adviser in Trump’s White House during his first year in office, said that the president does not have deep ideological convictions on climate change and “doesn’t see the political benefit of pushing a climate change agenda with his base.”

 “It’s difficult for any Republican to break through politically in the minds of voters who place environment at the top,” Banks said.